-Finalists will be notified in March of their selection.
-All finalists are invited to attend.
+Finalists will be notified of their selection and all finalists are invited to attend.
 All finalist films will be shown.
 By submitting your film you give Film Pittsburgh the right to exhibit your film at the Robinson Awards Gala even if it is not a prize winner.
 The three prize winners will be flown to Pittsburgh for the Awards Gala.

-Acceptable genres include narrative, documentary, or animated films.
-Submissions must contain an essence of Jewishness as represented by theme, history or culture.
-The competition is an international competition open to any and all independent filmmakers, including college and graduate level film students, as well as professionals in the field.
+Acceptable genres include narrative, documentary or animated films.
+Submissions must contain an essence of Jewishness as represented by theme, history or culture. the competition is an international competition open to any and all independent filmmakers, including college and graduate level film students, as well as professionals

 Entrants may submit more than one film.
 Each entry requires a separate entry form and fee.